hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 ## Column Seam

-In rare occasions DAO method names may produce name collisions.
-This happens when two or more methods end up having the exact same name for different functionalities.
+In rare occasions multiple DAO method may end up having the exact same name, a *name collision* that may result in an invalid DAO class.
 In these cases it's possible to differentiate them by defining an explicit [Column Seam](./column-seam.md) to resolve the name collision.